Greg Burke (rugby league)

+Greg Burke (born 12 February 1993) is a retired English professional rugby league footballer.

 He played for the Wigan Warriors in the Super League, and on loan from Wigan at the Bradford Bulls and Hull Kingston Rovers in the Super League and Workington Town in the Championship.
 Burke played for the Widnes Vikings in the top flight, and on loan from Widnes at Salford, before joining the Red Devils permanently in 2019.
+He retired ahead of the 2025 season, having played 250 career games.

 Background

 Burke was born in Wigan, Greater Manchester, England.

 Wigan Warriors

 He featured in 17 games in 2013 scoring one try against Catalans Dragons.
 He missed out on the play-off games and the Grand Final.
 During 2014 he was not selected for the 2014 World Club Challenge but he did play 6 league games.
 Burke returned to Wigan for the 2016 season and featured in 19 games for the Warriors, before departing to join Widnes in the summer.

 Loan to Bradford Bulls

 Burke signed on a one-month loan deal at the Bradford Bulls in 2014.
 He featured in Round 4 (Hull F.C.) in which he sustained a dislocated shoulder.